novix-sa/Pyplan/docs/index.md

 When asking to run a node, all precedent nodes are calculated too, and its results are kept in memory, available for inspection and reuse.
 Pyplan engine keeps track of any change represented as a table or graph with no additional coding.

-## Old definition
-conceived for introducing data scientists and business analyst into Python models and it Machine Learning a node that triggers recalculation downstream the logic.

 ## **Using Python Libraries**
 Any library from the extended Python developing community can be imported to be used to solve specific needs.
 ![Importing libraries for use within Pyplan](http://img.pyplan.org/index_import_lib.png)